Arieleg/mpv-copyTime/README.md

 The script needs PowerShell to work.

-## GNU/Linux
+## GNU/Linux + MacOS

-For GNU/Linux use `copyTime.lua`, which supports Windows and GNU/Linux.
+For use `copyTime.lua`, which supports Windows, GNU/Linux and MacOS.
-Powershell is used on Windows and `xclip` is used on GNU/Linux.
+`Powershell` is used on Windows, `xclip` is used on GNU/Linux and `pbcopy` is used on MacOS to access the system clipboard.

 * Put `copyTime.lua` in your scripts folder (usually `"~/.config/mpv/scripts/"`).